Volt Europa: Malta

-Volt Malta was officially registered as a political party in Malta in May 2021 and is contesting the 2022 elections for the national parliament, with two candidates covering four districts.
+Volt Malta was officially registered as a political party in Malta in May 2021 and contested the 2022 elections for the national parliament, with two candidates covering four districts.

-In early March, the party stated its support for the legalization of abortion.
-Kass Mallia was Malta's first transgender politician to run for election.
-Volt Malta presented a proposal for AirMalta to become a public limited company through an initial public offering, look for North American travel markets, and a Diaspora Pass to entice the Maltese diaspora to visit Malta.

-The party received 382 votes (0.13%), receiving no seats in parliament.

 Netherlands

-Volt Netherland is Volt's registered political party in the Netherlands and was founded on 23 June 2018 in Utrecht.
+Volt Netherlands is Volt's registered political party in the Netherlands and was founded on 23 June 2018 in Utrecht.
 The party received 2.42% of the vote in the 2021 general election, taking three seats in the Dutch House of Representatives.
 It has since then lost 1 seat due to the removal of Nilüfer Gündogan from the party due to reports of reckless and abusive behavior.

-Gündogan sued and had to be re-admitted into the parliamentary group temporarily, but was ejected again a week later after being dismissed as a member by Volt Europa.
-The Amsterdam Appelate Court ruled in February 2023, overturning the previous ruling that Volt was allowed to expell Gündoğan from the parliamentary group.
+In the November 2023 general election, Volt received 1.69% of the votes, resulting in 2 seats in the Dutch House of Representatives.

+For the European Parliament Elections in June 2024, Volt received 5.13% of the votes, winning 2 of the 31 Dutch seats in the European Parliament.

+Poland

+Volt Poland (Volt Polska) has been operating in Poland as a registered association since 2023, being involved in local initiatives and partaking in international Volt structures.